TimothyLuke/Elvanto2Fluro/README.md

 Instead of using Console.Writeline this uses the NLog library (https://github.com/NLog/NLog/wiki/Tutorial).
 You can use this to log to both screen and file in case you want to more fine tune the console output.

 ## Getting Started
 Within Visual Studio check out the project from GitHub.
-ALl the heavy lifting is within Program.cs
+All the heavy lifting is within Program.cs

-## Why all the RootObject and Names spaces
-Cause I am a nub with JSON.Net and was working to get it to work first.